Baystation12/Baystation12-Lore/Home.md

 # Welcome to the Baystation Lore ![image](https://baystation12.net/forums/logo.png)
 ____

-**Welcome to the Lore Wiki for Baystation12.
-This is where you can find all the background, fluff, lore, and information for Bayinverse (the universe our server finds itself in) in easy to read (and sometimes funny) guides.**
+  The year is 2561 CE (Common Era), and with the help of massive arc ships, humanity has slowly spread out amongst the stars, and colonized our neighboring systems.
+[Gateways](https://baystation12.net/lore/Science/Bluespace#technology_gateways) now connect Sol and the Colonies, making travel take mere months, rather than decades.
+The discovery of the seemingly supernatural material, *Phoron*, has pushed the bounds of science, and with *Terraforming Machines* also available, on-ship FTL (Faster than Light) drives have become a reality.
+Colonization and expansion have never been like this before.
+But, more importantly; we are not alone, as we once thought.
+Other species - The Skrell, Unathi, Tajara, Dionaea, and Resomii, explore the stars alongside us.
+Expanding the frontier even further - For Knowledge.
+For Profit.

+  However, danger lurks just around the corner.
+Hostile aliens like the Vox, Moraki, and other, unknown species who we have yet to discover.
+Various *subversive organizations* work on the frontier, causing turmoil and havoc across the Outer Systems.
+Phoron, as beneficial as it is, is still unknown to us - and its dangers even more so.
+Even space itself is a cruel, uncaring mistress that countless others have lost their lives in.
+This is the universe of Today.

 ## Sections

-* [Welcome to the Milky Way, Circa 2560](https://baystation12.net/lore/Section-1) - A basic guide to Space, and what's going on.
+* [Welcome to the Milky Way, Circa 2561](https://baystation12.net/lore/Section-1) - A basic guide to Space, and what's going on.

 * [Humans, Aliens, and Monsters, Oh My!](https://baystation12.net/lore/Section-2) - All about Humanity, the other species that they live with, and the prominent "monsters" out there.